 A note about Summer Institute courses:

 The Department of Romance Languages and Literatures requires that all Summer Institute courses in Spanish, Italian, and French be taken for a letter grade.
 Consultation with departmental advisors must be completed prior to departure.

 Washington University students who might instead be considering application to a program run by another university or organization should be aware that the credit earned there is not necessarily transferable to Washington University's degree program.

-Please Note: The dates of the program are from last year and the 2012 dates will be approximately the same.
+Please Note: The dates of the program are for the previous academic year.
+The 2015-16 dates will be approximately the same.